This is our family. William was the eldest son of John and Mary Fairhall of

 William and Isabella had a daughter, Isabella, at Kilmore, Victoria in 1857, and further information is sought on this family.

-William was born at Crawley or Cowfold in Sussex, England, and arrived in Australia in 1850.
+William was born at Crawley or Cowfold in Sussex, England, and arrived in Melbourne, Australia in 1850.
 He married Susannah Trotman in Victoria in 1851.
-The family migrated to New Zealand and commenced a long line of Fairhalls in that country.
+The family then migrated to New Zealand and commenced a long line of Fairhalls in that country.